bkamapantula/bkamapantula.github.io/_posts/2021-06-30-affordable-devices-learning.md

 Affordable devices for learning
 ----------------------------------

+*Update - 11th September: a friend added several devices to the list that I'm reproducing below.*

 ## Background

 Pandemic induced lockdowns have worsened the teaching and learning experience for educators and students.
 The transition to the online learning was/is extremely hard given the challenges in internet connectivity, change in communication modes, infrastructure, availability of time for families.